Special Feature: Products Sally Recommends

 Nothing I’d heard or read prepared me for the generous hospitality of the Sicilians, the staggering beauty of the land, and a cornucopia of ingredients so bursting with flavor that I experienced a heightened level of taste.

 Sicily has pulled me towards her for as long as I can remember.
 During the seventies, my Italian friend Pietro described a perfomance of Aeschylus in Taormina’s ancient Greek open-air amphitheater, and I knew I had to go there.
 Decades later, an American scientist returning from a conference in the medieval hill town of Erice, spoke rhapsodically of its narrow winding streets and far-away vistas of the salt pans of Trapani.
 I immediately added Erice to my Sicily must-see list.
+There are so many amazing things to see in Sicily, it's no wonder why it's among some of the most popular Italy tours.

 And then, of course, I’d read about Etna, the awe-inspiring, active volcano with the devastating temper.
 And the layers of civilization resulting from Greek, Roman, Arab, Norman, and Spanish conquests: temples better-preserved than their Greek counterparts, Roman mosaics judged the finest in the world, orange and lemon groves planted in profusion by the Arabs, towering cathedrals built by brilliant Norman and Spanish architects and craftsmen.